Product Descriptions that Sell: 3 Answers you Must Know

 Create an experience for your shopper!
 Get them excited and feeling something.
 One photo and one line of text are not enough.

-The work you completed into the first part of this series will come into play here.
+The work you completed in the first part of this series will come into play here.
 (Product Descriptions that Sell Part 1)

 What did you determine was the main emotion driving your purchases?
-Are you customers trying to avoid a negative feeling or gain a positive one?
+Are your customers trying to avoid a negative feeling or gain a positive one?

 Once you know that, you can get more specific.